Platform-Studio/demo_pcs_service/README.md

 In Production mode, the definitions are only pulled and updated when you explicitly initiate the process from the PCS dashboard.

-(In a future version, we plan to support deployment hooks to make deployment of updates even easier.)
+(In future, we plan to support deployment hooks to make deployment of updates even easier.)

 ### Assets
 Assets in the `/assets/` folder are copied from the repo and cached by PCS.